revathikomandur24/iimbrevathi/README.md

-# iimbrevathi
-HTML Assignment for resume
+# HTML CSS Assignment Readme

-This is a readme for the revathi's HTML assignment
+This repo consists of files (html & css) developed to represent resume as a website.
+The repo consists of index.html and style.css file.